 USDA reminds you to Check Your Steps

-One in six Americans will get sick from food poisoning this year alone.
+Each year, one in six Americans will get sick from food poisoning.
 The Food Safe Families campaign, a cooperative effort of USDA, FDA, CDC, and the Ad Council, urges you to Check Your Steps!
 By following four simple steps, you can help keep your family safe from food poisoning at home: (1) Clean, (2) Separate, (3) Cook, (4) Chill.

 FoodSafety.gov is the gateway to food safety information provided by U.S. government agencies.
 The Food Safety and Inspection Service (FSIS) of the U.S. Department of Agriculture, the U.S. Food and Drug Administration (FDA), and the Centers for Disease Control and Prevention (CDC) serve important roles in ensuring food safety in the United States.
 During an investigation of foodborne illness or a recall, federal government agencies may work with state agencies such as the state department of public health.